InspiraSpace/.github/CONTRIBUTING.md

 2. **Make Changes:** Develop and test your changes in the new branch.

-3. **Commit Your Changes:** Commit your changes with clear and concise messages.
+3. **Commit Your Changes:** Commit your changes with [conventional commit messages](#conventional-commit-messages).

     ```bash
     git add .
-    git commit -m "Add a descriptive commit message"
+    git commit -m "feat: add new feature"
     ```

 4. **Sync with Upstream:** Keep your branch updated with the latest upstream changes.